reframejs/reframe/docs/introduction.template.md

 You can even eventually get rid of Reframe altogether to then use Repage directly.

 By replacing Reframe parts you can for example

- - [Adaptable] Other view library other than React
+ - [Adaptable] User a view library other than React
- - [Adaptable] Other build tool other than webpack
+ - [Adaptable] User a build tool other than webpack